SAP-samples/teched2023-DA260/exercises/dd2/README.md

 <br>
 Depending on the target system, there are specific settings you can configure using the following configuration button next to the Target system you selected:

-For the following target systems (e.g. target object stores and Google Big Query) you can define different configurations when clicking on the "settings" icon next to the selected target connection:
+For the following target systems (e.g. target object stores and Google Big Query) you can define different configurations when clicking on the *settings* icon next to the selected target connection:

 ![](images/Target_Configurations.jpg)